 The Highland Area Highland Games Association (HAHGA), was formed to foster good relationships between individual Highland Games, in the Highlands of Scotland.
 By having a united and local voice, it is envisaged that information and advice between Member Games in the Highland Area will be shared, to better develop our traditional Games.

-One of the primary aims of HAHGA, is to encourage heavy athletes, track & field athletes, dancers, pipers and cyclists, from all over the world, to compete at traditional Highland Games, within the scenic Highlands of Scotland.
+One of the primary aims of HAHGA, is to encourage heavy athletes, track & field athletes, cyclists, dancers and pipers, from all over the world, to compete at traditional Highland Games, within the scenic Highlands of Scotland.
 The Highland Games season within the Highland Area, starts in July and finishes in September.

-At the end of the Games season, the top 6 Heavy athletes in the League, will be eligible to win various cash prizes, provided they have taken part in at least 6 of the Highland Area Member Games.
+At the end of the Games season, all the numerous athletes who competed in the Heavy, Track & Field and Cycling Leagues, will be eligible to win various cash prizes, provided they have taken part in at least 5 of the Highland Area Member Games.

 90% of the Highland Area Member Games, are either on, or are very close to, the iconic 'North Coast 500 Route', which, according to Wikipedia, is one of the top 5 coastal routes in the world.